ansibleguy/sw_iredmail/README.md

   Not all make sense or are safe to be changed. => BE WARNED.

-  1. You are able to override any basic global variable shown in '[core](https://github.com/iredmail/iRedMail/blob/master/conf/core)' or '[global](https://github.com/iredmail/iRedMail/blob/master/conf/global)' - using the 'iredmail.setting_overrides' dictionary. (_this is supported by the script_)
+  1. You are able to override any basic global variable shown in '[core](https://github.com/iredmail/iRedMail/blob/master/conf/core)' or '[global](https://github.com/iredmail/iRedMail/blob/master/conf/global)' - using the 'iredmail.overrides.settings' dictionary. (_this is supported by the script_)
-  2. You can change config inside any file in the '[conf](https://github.com/iredmail/iRedMail/tree/master/conf)' directory - using the 'iredmail.custom_overrides' dictionary. (_this is NOT SUPPORTED by the script_)
+  2. You can change config inside any file in the '[conf](https://github.com/iredmail/iRedMail/tree/master/conf)' directory - using the 'iredmail.overrides.conf' dictionary. (_this is NOT SUPPORTED by the script_)

 * **Info:** You can only configure one domain as further domains can be configured using the iRedAdmin web interface.